awslabs/aws-athena-query-federation/athena-udfs/README.md

 3. "encrypt": encrypt the data with a data key stored in AWS Secrets Manager*

 Before testing this query, you would need to create a secret in AWS Secrets Manager.
 Make sure to use "DefaultEncryptionKey".
 If you choose to use your KMS key, you would need to update ./athena-udfs.yaml to allow access to your KMS key.
 Remove all the json brackets and store a base64 encoded string as data key.
-Sample data is like `AQIDBAUGBwgJAAECAwQFBg==`.
+Sample data is like `i5YnyBO4gJKWuIQ+gjuJjcJ/5kUph9pmYFUbW7zf3PE=`.

 Example query: